Last updated on March 28th, 2018 at 04:01 pm

 Which wine works best: Beef Bourguignon is typically made with a red Burgundy such as a Pinot Noir, Merlot or Cabernet Sauvignon.
 You want a red wine that has enough tannins to counter the rich and tender stewed beef.

-Instant Pot Option: This can easily be done in the IP, use your Saute mode to cook everything as instructed up to and including step 5 then cover up the IP and press the "meat/stew" button and set the timer to 35 minutes.
+Instant Pot Beef Bourguignon: This can easily be done in the IP, use your Saute mode to cook everything as instructed up to and including step 5 then cover up the IP and press the "meat/stew" button and set the timer to 35 minutes.
 After 35 min of high pressures, allow the IP to naturally cool and release pressure before opening the lid.

 Nutrition: Nutritional information does not include noodles or mashed potatoes.
 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.